 Seminar I: Introduction—General Principles

 This session will begin with an outline of the course and of the various types of textual source for the study of medieval society.
 The seminar will go on to examine the crucial role which the sub-disciplines of palaeography (the study of writing and scripts) and codicology (the study of books) play in medieval history.
-The script, the book’s construction and its afterlife (its history and travels with and from one owner to another) can all hold vital evidence for understanding the purpose and uses of the texts which they contain.
-Many manuscripts are the products of complex processes of manufacture, involving many scribes and many different ‘campaigns’ of activity, sometimes stretching across many decades and even centuries.
-Indeed, it is not unusual to find that manuscripts are ‘unfinished’, especially when it comes to their illuminated initials and other elements of the artistic scheme.
-This seminar will introduce many of the issues and the many creative possibilities that this situation offers.
+A manuscript script, construction and afterlife (its history and travels with and from one owner to another) can all hold vital evidence for understanding the purpose and uses of the texts which they contain.
+Many were the products of complex processes of manufacture, involving many scribes and many different ‘campaigns’ of activity, sometimes stretching across many decades and even centuries.
+Indeed, it is not unusual to find that manuscripts are ‘unfinished’, especially when it comes to their illuminated initials and other elements of their decoration.
+This seminar will introduce the issues and creative possibilities that this situation offers.

 Topics for Discussion (or rather, to be discussed throughout the course)